Wenzil/mdx_bleach/README.md

 the text.
 This applies to the HTML output that Markdown produces.

-Since Markdown commonly generates HTML elements like ``p``, ``a``, ``img``, etc. it is recommended to allow at least the default minimal list of tags found in ``mdx_bleach.whitelist.ALLOWED_TAGS``.
+Since Markdown commonly generates HTML elements like ``p``, ``a``, ``img``, etc. it is recommended to allow no less than the default tag whitelist found in ``mdx_bleach.whitelist.ALLOWED_TAGS``.

 For example::